Holden Commodore: VE (2006–2013)

 Launched in 2006 after GM's 2003 abandonment of their last European rear-drive sedan, the Opel Omega, the VE is the first Commodore model designed entirely in Australia, as opposed to being based on an adapted Opel-sourced platform.
 Given this and high public expectations of quality, the budget in developing the car reportedly exceeded A$1 billion.
 Underpinned by the new Holden developed GM Zeta platform, the VE features more sophisticated independent suspension all round and near-even 50:50 weight distribution, leading to improved handling.
 Engines and transmissions are largely carried over from the previous VZ model.
-However, a new six-speed GM 6L80-E automatic transmission was introduced for V8 variants, replacing the old four-speed automatic now relegated to base models.
+However, a new six-speed GM 6L80-E automatic transmission was introduced for V8 variants, replacing the original four-speed automatic now relegated to base models.
 The design of this new model included innovative features to help minimise export costs, such as a symmetrical centre console that houses a flush-fitting hand brake lever to facilitate its conversion to left-hand drive.
 Internationally, the Commodore is again badge engineered as the Chevrolet Lumina and Chevrolet Omega, along with its new export market in the United States as the Pontiac G8 (discontinued as of 2010 along with the Pontiac brand).

 Variants by Holden's performance arm, HSV, were released soon after the sedan's debut, followed by the long-wheelbase WM Statesman/Caprice models.
 The VE Ute did not enter production until 2007 whilst the Sportwagon began production in July 2008.
 A VE V8 Calais was awarded Wheels Car of the Year, being the fifth Commodore/Calais model to do so.